JJ/hoborg/text/text.md

 I lost most of my teeth there due to scurvy.
 But I lost whatever I had left when I was ferried back to Florida and was just left there.
-"Discharged", I was told.
-That meant I was weaned off any GI supply and left on my own, not a penny on me.
-I don't blame them, anyways.
-They had quite enough on their own, being chased away by the rebels, I mean the Glorious Revolutionary Army, hell, the government snitch must one and for all stand up and fess up, I'm fed up with having to put with all this revolutionary crap.
+"Honorabli discharged", I was told, which I gather means "unloaded", and that is what I was, they took the load off them and I was weaned off any GI supply and left on my own, not a penny on me.
+Couldn't even keep the rifle to shoot for food, just the clothes and the boots.

+I don't blame them,
+anyways.
+They had quite enough on their own, being chased away by the rebels and all, I mean the Glorious Revolutionary Army, hell, the government snitch must one and for all stand up and fess up, I'm fed up with having to put with all this revolutionary crap.
 We're between hobos, right?
 We don't have to keep blabbing this way... no, that's not